 - Remember to update as you go along, adding jobs, volunteer activities, awards, etc.

-- Have your resume reviewed by a staff member in Career Services, a professor, HR person, or other professional—expect to make changes
+- Have your resume reviewed by a staff member in the Career Development Center, a professor, HR person, or other professional—expect to make changes